trainer doing medicine ball slam alternatives

 Medicine Ball Slam Alternatives

 Keep reading below to learn more about the different slam alternatives you can try.
-Read our ultimate guide to find out more about medicine ball
+Not sure which medicine ball exercises best match your fitness level?
+Our quick assessment can help create a personalized plan that's right for you.
+Read our ultimate guide to find out more about medicine ball training and discover exercises tailored to your goals.

 1. Woodchoppers